telerik/maui-docs/controls/slider/styling/track-styling.md

 # Track Styling

-The Slider for .NET MAUI control exposes thickness and color styling properties for its range track (between `Minimum` and `Value`) as well as its backtrack (the track the thumb slides along), so you can easily achieve the desired look & feel:
+The Slider for .NET MAUI control exposes thickness and color styling properties for its range track (between `OriginValue` and `Value`) as well as its backtrack (the track the thumb slides along), so you can easily achieve the desired look & feel:

 * `BackTrackThickness`(`double`)&mdash;Specifies the thickness of the slider's backtrack.
 * `BackTrackColor`(`Color`)&mdash;Defines the color of the slider's backtrack.
 * `BackTrackStyle`(`Style`)&mdash;Sets a custom style to the slider's backtrack.

-Check the following stype properties related to the range track (part of the backtrack between the `Minimum` and `Value`):
+Check the following stype properties related to the range track (part of the backtrack between the `OriginValue` and `Value`):

 * `RangeTrackFill`(`Color`)&mdash;Defines fill color to the range track.
 * `RangeTrackStyle`(`Style`)&mdash;Applies a custom style to the range track.